mattyyeung/mattyyeung.github.io/piano-path.md

 It's often on 'silent mode' between 8.30am and 8.30pm, unless it's down for "maintenance"

 **Does it use much power?**<br>
-under 10W in idle, around 1/20th of my fridge
+Under 10W in idle, around 1/20th of my fridge

 **Can it play my fav song XYZ?**<br>
 Surprisingly few songs sound ok cut up into 23 little chunks, but sure anything is possible